If you have coronavirus symptoms:

 Need help to stop smoking, click here for further information

-Sexual and reproductive health, and other health services, are open.
+Sexual and reproductive health, and other sexual health services, are open.

-We wanted to draw your attention to new information on sexual and reproductive health for patients, please click on the following link.
+We wanted to draw your attention to new information on sexual and reproductive health for patients, please click on the following linkS.